cloudmc-inc/rules/README.md

 ## Section F - Gameplay Rules

 **F1.
 Griefing.**
-- **I.)** When not at war, you may grief or edit claimed buildings and structures - (including signs) only if you are the leader of the nation or have explicit permission from the leader.
+- **I.)** When not at war, you may grief or edit claimed buildings and structures - (including signs) only if you are the leader of the nation or have explicit permission from the leader. [ban-1h] [ban-perm]
-- **II.)** Everyone can edit naturally generated terrain that is unclaimed or claimed by the nation they are in; however, irreversibly damaging natural terrain (i.e. lava casting, excessive TNT bombing, etc.) is prohibited even if the land is unclaimed.
-The exception to this is the nether and the end (except the main island).
+- **II.)** Everyone can edit naturally generated terrain that is unclaimed or claimed by the nation they are in; however, irreversibly damaging natural terrain (i.e. lava casting, excessive TNT bombing, etc.) is prohibited even if the land is unclaimed. [ban-3d] [ban-perm] The exception to this is the nether and the end (except the main island).
-- **III.)** Griefing by generating portals into claimed land when there is no clear reason for it is not allowed.
+- **III.)** Griefing by generating portals into claimed land when there is no legitimate reason for it is not allowed. [ban-1h] (entering a secured area is not a legitimate reason)
-- **IV.)** During war, griefing is allowed as long as it’s directly relevant to the fight and not unnecessary, in claimed land.
+- **IV.)** During war, griefing is allowed as long as it’s directly relevant to the fight and not unnecessary, in claimed land (this includes but is not limited to: webs, lava, obsidian for crystals and escaping a trap).
 In unclaimed land, all griefing is allowed during war, as long as it’s directly or indirectly relevant to the fight.

 **F2.
 Killing.** You may attack and kill another person even when not at war.
 Repeated killing over a long period of time with no real benefit or reason is not allowed.
-Spawnkilling is not allowed either.
+Spawnkilling is not allowed either. [ban-1d] [ban-1w]

 **F3.
-Stealing/looting.** Stealing from claimed territory is not allowed except in griefing wars.
+Stealing/looting.** Stealing from claimed territory is not allowed except in griefing wars. [ban-1h] [ban-1w]

 ## Section G - War Rules